-Externs meet one hour weekly with a Postdoctoral Staff member.
-Content varies according to extern needs and may include emphasis on assessment, therapy and tape listening, theory, ethics, and other relevant topics.
+Externs meet one hour weekly with a Staff Therapist.
+Content varies according to extern needs and may include emphasis on assessment, therapy and video viewing, theory, ethics, and other relevant topics.

-Clinical Seminar: Externs and supervisors rotate case presentations during this weekly, one-hour seminar.
-In addition, supervisors and outside speakers will present on topics primarily focused on therapy, ethics, and pecialty populations, with some variation according to extern need and interest.
+Externs and supervisors rotate case presentations during this weekly, one-hour seminar.
+In addition, supervisors and outside speakers will present on topics primarily focused on therapy, ethics, and specialty populations, with some variation according to extern need and interest.
 Externs will have the opportunity to develop their oral, written, and case conceptualization skills during the course of the seminar.

 Intake Disposition and Staff Meeting: